merenlab/anvio.org/help/main/programs/anvi-rename-bins/index.md

                  &#45;&#45;min&#45;completion&#45;for&#45;MAG 70
 </div>

 Now, the <span class="artifact-n">[collection](/help/main/artifacts/collection)</span> `SURFACE_OCEAN_MAGS` will include  `SURFACE_OCEAN_MAG_00001`, `SURFACE_OCEAN_MAG_00002`, `SURFACE_OCEAN_MAG_00003`, and `SURFACE_OCEAN_Bin_00004`.
-These are exactly the same bins that the collection contained before, but now the names differentiate the wheat from the chaff.
+These are exactly the same bins that the collection contained before, but now the names differenciate the wheat from the chaff.

-In addition to minimum completion estimate, you can also adjust the maximum redundancy value and minimum size to call MAGs.
+In addition to minimum completion estimate, you can also adjust the maximum redundancy value, minimum size to call MAGs.
 Please see the help menu for all parameters and their descriptions.

 ### Exclude bins that are not MAGs

 When you use the flag `--call-MAGs`, anvi'o identifies those bins that could be considered 'MAGs' based on your specific criteria.
-However, regardless of whether an original bin remains a bin, or is tagged as a MAG, everything in your original collection will end up in your new collection.
-The flag `--exclude-bins` enables you to filter out those that end up not being tagged as MAGs:
+But regardles of whether an original bin remains a bin, or tagged as a MAG, everything in your original collection will end up in your new collection.
+The flag `--exclude-bins` enable you to filter out those that end up not being tagged as MAGs:

 <div class="codeblock" markdown="1">
 anvi&#45;rename&#45;bins &#45;c <span class="artifact&#45;n">[contigs&#45;db](/help/main/artifacts/contigs&#45;db)</span> \